The newsletter of the ISBA’s Standing Committee on Women and the Law

 President Bisceglia opened 2008 with a question for all of us—“Lawyer-warrior or lawyer-peacemaker—what’s the better public image for our profession?”
 See, President’s Page, Illinois Bar Journal, Vol. 96, No. 1, page 8.
-Therein he talks about a prevailing resistence in our community to dispute resolution models other then the traditional litigation model.
+Therein he talks about a prevailing resistance in our community to dispute resolution models other then the traditional litigation model.
 He also shared the following “truths” he has come to over his past 30 years of trial experience:

 1. Litigation is generally not “good business.”
 As Lincoln and Voltaire recognized, it is expensive and time consuming, and the result is uncertain.
 It uses time, energy, and resources that could be better spent by the litigants in pursuing new opportunities instead of arguing over past disputes;